raja-sahab/First_assignment_RT01/README.md

 ```

 ## Improvements
 For improvements we can increase the speed as well as its accuracy.
-Furthermore, we can also add the step of reverse after releasing the token so that the robot will always be in motion.